nicolas055/FrontendMentor-NewsletterSignUp/README.md

 ### Continued development

-I just started lear js, so there's still A LOT to learn about this language...
+I just started with js, so there is still a LOT to learn about this language.

 ### Useful resources

 - [devdocs](https://devdocs.io/) - This is a very good api with concepts of a lot of languages.
-It helped to understand a lot of js concepts.
+It helped understand a lot of js concepts.
 - [ChatGPT](https://chat.openai.com/) - It help me build regex and understand how to use it.

 ## Author